AFMShamsuzzaman/scDDI/README.md

 ## Usage of the Python functions

-Now, Run the following python code to impute the dataset darmanis_process
+Now, Run the following python code to impute the given dataset

     python3 imputation_darmanis.py